evolvingstuff/vdw2/content/posts/ankylosing-spondylitis-and-low-vitamin-d-many-studies.md

 * [Smoking can increase x-ray damage in people with ankylosing spondylitis by as much as five times](http://www.sciencedaily.com/releases/2013/10/131027122913.htm) Oct 2013

-   * Note: <a href="/posts/smoking" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 341">smoking</a> has been known to decrease vitamin D levels, so it is not surprising that smoking would increase AS
+   * Note: [smoking](/tags/smoking.html) has been known to decrease vitamin D levels, so it is not surprising that smoking would increase AS

 * [Seasonal disease activity and serum vitamin D levels in rheumatoid arthritis, ankylosing spondylitis and osteoarthritis](http://www.ncbi.nlm.nih.gov/pubmed/23658567%20) March 2013